ravel-net/REU-access-control/README.md

 $ ./ravel/ravel.py --custom=./ravel/topo/sla_topo.py --topo=mytopo --onlydb --reconnect
 > p select * from rm;
 ```
+Note that bob can only insert flows that initiate in his part of the network.
+For instance, even though bob is allowed to communicate with alice and see flows between his nodes and some of alice's (both in the direction bob to alice and alice to bob), he cannot insert a flow from alice to bob; if he issues the command
+`> p insert into rm_tenant (fid, src, dst) values (7, 12, 14)`
+the change is not adopted by the network.
+(Note that to issue the above command you will need to exit the Ravel CLI and reconnect to the controller as bob.)

 Bob can delete flows from his `rm_tenant` view, that is, flows in the network that are visible to him.
 For instance:
 ```